oppia/oppia-web-developer-docs/Troubleshooting.md

     ```
     sudo apt-get install python-matplotlib
     ```

+  * If after running `python -m scripts.linters.pre_commit_linter`, you get an error that contains:
+    ```
+    No module named appengine.api
+    ```
+    If you're not using a virtual environment, make sure that the path to the appengine lib is locatable.
+Also, make sure that there are no other versions of google libraries installed globally which may cause path conflict issues.
+Refer to [this blog](https://medium.com/@maanavshah/fixing-python-import-error-no-module-named-appengine-ebcb540e7f18) for more reference.
+    If this error occurs within a virtual environment, try reinstalling the libs by running clean.py followed by start.py.

 ### Mac OS
   * After running `python -m scripts.start`, if you get an error around the following lines: